macnetic/faust/CONTRIBUTING.md

 For any further information about building please consult the main [README](README.md) (an easy Docker way is provided to build pyfaust wrappers) and [tests README](README-tests-ci-release.md).

+### Documentation / tutorials

+You might also be interested in contributing with a tutorial.
+So far we have used Jupyter Notebook for pyfaust tutorials and Matlab Live Scripts for matfaust.
+You can send us your tutorial, if we find it useful we will add it on the [website](https://faust.inria.fr).